Nationals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have come away with 16 wins in the 38 contests they have been listed as the underdogs in this season.
+- The Nationals have been victorious in 16, or 41%, of the 39 contests they have been chosen as underdogs in this season.

-- Washington has entered 28 games this season as the underdog by +120 or more and is 13-15 in those contests.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.